David A. Cooper, Ph.D.

 National Security Affairs

-Prof. David A. Cooper joined the faculty of the U.S. Naval War College in July 2010 as Chair of the Department of National Security Affairs.
+Professor David Cooper joined the faculty of the U.S. Naval War College in July 2010 as Chair of the Department of National Security Affairs.
 His areas of scholarly and professional expertise include nonproliferation, arms control and disarmament, weapons of mass destruction, multilateral negotiations and organizations, international relations, and foreign policy analysis.

 Material and external links contained herein are made available for the purpose